TentativeConvert/Calculations-with-Eschenburg-spaces/README.md

       ./esch [k₁,k₂,k₃,l₁,l₂,l₃]
       ./esch "[k₁, k₂, k₃, l₁, l₂, l₃]"

-For details on the invariants computed, see the [Mathematical Background](#mathematical-background) below.
+For details on the invariants computed, see the [Mathematical background](#mathematical-background) below.

 With the default configuration, the output of the program should be reliable for parameters kᵢ and lᵢ of absolute values up to 1500 (see [docs/limits.pdf](docs/limits.pdf) and [Configuration](#configuration) below).